ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_info.rst

 Result
 ______

-The result is a structure with all the details about or VM.
+The result is a structure with all the details about our VM.
 You will note this is actually the same information that we get when we created the VM.

 .. literalinclude:: task_outputs/Collect_information_about_a_specific_VM.result.json